 At the centre of the cenote, you’ll find rocks that have been submerged a foot or so, making them the perfect place to soak up the sun and relax.

 Once you’re finished relaxing, Cenote El Jardin also has a 12-foot cliff jump to get the heart racing.

 For the scuba divers amongst us, the cenote’s extensive cave network is certainly a diver’s gem.

 Entrance to Cenote El Jardin costs 200 MXN ($11.50) per person.

 Cenote Dos Ojos

-Continuing with the cenote diving, if you’re a diver then head to Cenote Dos Ojos!
+Continuing with the theme of cenote diving, if you’re a diver head to Cenote Dos Ojos!
 You’ll get to explore an underwater world that’s missed by everyone else floating on top of the water.

 The cenote has a vast cave system that is just waiting to be explored.
 It covers over 80 km, with some zones going down to 120 meters.

-The general entry fee to this cenote is 350 MXN ($17.50).
-If you do want to scuba dive, there are lots of companies available with the entrance fee already included.
+The general entry fee to this cenote is 350 MXN ($20.00).
+If you do want to scuba dive, there are lots of companies that offer diving with the entrance fee already included.